mark-edgeworth/Handbook/docs/tools/offline/mbed-studio.md

 #### Mac

-The `Eclipse.app` distributed for Mac is not yet signed.
-Mac OS X may show errors about unknown developers when you double-click to launch.
-Workaround: To launch, Ctrl-click on `Eclipse.app`, and choose `Open`.
-Then, approve the open action on subsequent warning dialogs.

 When CDT (C/C++ Developer Tooling) performs a build, it tries to use the system GCC.
 If it is not present, Mac OS X prompts to install the Xcode command-line tools.
 Workaround: None.
 Follow the prompts to install the command-line tools, and restart Mbed Studio.